 Best for Organic and Health Food

 This place is located right on the beach with spectacular views.
-The entire menu is sourced locally, and it’s organic.
+The entire menu is sourced locally, and it’s organic making it the best organic restaurant on Nusa Lembongan.
 Everything here sounds super healthy and somehow mouth watering at the same time.
 We tried the famous smoothie bowls (Pink Panther & Willy Wonka) and a banana, coconut, dark chocolate pancake.
 Both were amazing!
 They also offer live music some nights, paddle board rentals, and yoga classes.
 The vibe is very bohemian and chill which I adored.

 Pondok Arsa Santhi